uwa-channels/uwa-channels.github.io/content/docs/file_specifications.md

 The `uwa-channels`-compatible `.mat` files must be saved with the following flags:

-* `-v7.3`: Supports large variables and the HDF5 file format.
+* `-v7.3`: Supports large variables and the HDF5 file format, ensuring better compatibility with other programming languages such as Python and Julia.
 * `-nocompression`: Accelerates loading speed.

 ### Required Fields